 How can this be?

 Spain as with other Latin countries has something called the “prescripcion” this would be akin to the statute of limitations in British terms.
-Basically, in Spain if the authorities take no action, nearly any infraction expires after an established time period (including murder).
+Basically, in Spain if the authorities take no action, nearly any infraction expires after an established time period (even criminal ones including murder).
 Thus, with the passing of time the administration loses the right to act against houses built without planning permission.
 This combined with the fact that planning permission is controlled at local level, and traditionally has not been very well funded or policed, means that there exist many properties initially built without permission which the authorities can no longer take to task and must tolerate.
-In the case of urban infraction in rustic land, the law at the time of writing (LOTUP 5/2014) said that the infraction expires 15 years after it took place, in the previous law (LUV 16/2005), and up to 2014, this expiry occurred after just 5 years.
-After the established time period has passed a house built without permission becomes tolerated by the administration and can be registered at the land registry.
+In the case of urban infraction in rustic land, the law at the time of writing (LOTUP 4/2014) said that the infraction expires 15 years after it took place, in the previous law (LUV 16/2005), and up to 2014, this expiry occurred after just 4 years.
+IMPORTANT UPDATE the modification to the LOTUP 1/2019 established that infractions committed in rustic land after January 2019 will never expire.
+After the established time has passed a house built without permission becomes tolerated by the administration and can be registered at the land registry.

 To register any house at the land registry, one must demonstrate that same was built with planning permission or alternatively that it has existed long enough for the applicable statute of limitations to apply, and that there is no urban infraction procedure open against it.